Sabbir1039/Blog-with-Django-Bootstrap/README.md

 This Django project combines two essential components:

-- **Blog App:** Allows users to create, edit, and delete blog posts, categorize them, leave comments, and like posts.
+- [Blog App:](#django-blog-app-explanation) Allows users to create, edit, and delete blog posts, categorize them, leave comments, and like posts.
-- **User Accounts App:** Provides user registration, authentication, reset user password with email and profile management functionalities, including the option to upload profile pictures.
+- [User Accounts App:](#django-user-accounts-app) Provides user registration, authentication, reset user password with email and profile management functionalities, including the option to upload profile pictures.

 ## Project Structure

 The project follows a modular structure to enhance maintainability and organization.
-Below is a sample project structure to help you navigate the codebase effectively:
+Below is a sample project structure to will help navigate the codebase effectively:

 ```plaintext
 django_blog_and_user_accounts/